-The development as was authorised in 2020 would have resulted in unacceptable environmental opportunity costs with the loss of a highly conservation worthy on-site wetland with frog species of special concern.
+The development as was authorised in 2019/2020, would have resulted in unacceptable environmental opportunity costs with the loss of a highly conservation worthy on-site wetland with frog species of special concern, as well as encroachment into a sensitive riparian corridor along Camphersdrift wetland system.

-The revised layout however (as presented in this S24G and the WULA application) avoids this wetland, with an added buffer, and it contains a further ecological setback from the Camphersdrift System that (if developed) also would have resulted in unwanted environmental opportunity costs.
+The revised layout (as presented in this S24G and the WULA application) avoids this wetland and has pulled back the layout from the Camphersdrift wetland system, with an added buffer, and it contains a further ecological setback from the Camphersdrift System that (if developed) would have resulted in unwanted environmental opportunity costs on the greater system.

 13. What were the cumulative impacts (positive and negative) of the land use associated with the activity applied for?
+YES ОИ Please explain -- -- ----- ---- ----------------

+Positive:

+- Improved access to affordable housing in an area that is located in proximity to community and health amenities, as well as places of employment; - Protection of wetland flat and Camphersdrift riparian corridor; - Incorporating the conservation areas as part of a Biodiversity Agreement area with CapeNature: - Rates & Taxes income to the local Municipality; - Temporary employment opportunities during construction; - Long-term employment during operational phase.

+Negative:

-NO Please explain Positive: Improved access to affordable housing in an area that is located in proximity to community and health amenities, as well as places of employment; Temporary employment opportunities during construction.
-Negative: Potential implications on the conservation areas should long-term management and maintenance of such areas not realise as recommended; Change in sense-of-place with change in demographics for the immediate area.
-Change in sense-of-place with change in demographics for the Inneaic
+- Potential implications on the conservation areas should long-term management and maintenance of such areas not realise as recommended; - Change in sense-of-place with change in demographics for the immediate area. - Impact on property values in an otherwise single residential market. - Increase in traffic in the immediate area during construction and operational phases (construction traffic management to address traffic flow during construction phase).

+14. Is/was the development the best practicable environmental option for YES NO Diagra avalain this land/site?
+1 E3 NO Please explain